corradodebari/RL_p1Navigation/Report.md

 ### Neural Network for Agent learning

-For this project, It has been used a standard neural network, made of 2 hidden layers.
+For this project, It has been used a DQN Deep Q-network, made of 2 hidden layers.
 The architecture adopted is the following:

 - Input layer: 37
 - fully connected layer: units=64